Kingston upon Hull North

-Kingston upon Hull North is a borough constituency for the House of Commons of the Parliament of the United Kingdom.
-It elects one Member of Parliament (MP) at least once every five years by the first-past-the-post electoral system.
-The constituency has been represented by Diana Johnson of the Labour Party since the 2005 general election.
+Kingston upon Hull North was a borough constituency for the House of Commons of the Parliament of the United Kingdom.
+It elected one Member of Parliament (MP) at least once every five years by the first-past-the-post electoral system.

+Further to the completion of the 2023 Periodic Review of Westminster constituencies, the seat was abolished.
+Subject to boundary changes including the addition of the community of Cottingham, as a consequence, it was replaced by Kingston upon Hull North and Cottingham, first contested in the 2024 general election.

 Boundaries

 1950–1955: The County Borough of Hull wards of Beverley, Newland, Park, and University.

 1955–1974: The County Borough of Hull wards of Beverley, Botanic, Newland, Paragon, Park, University, and West Central.

 1983–2010: The City of Hull wards of Avenue, Beverley, Newland, Noddle Hill, Orchard Park, Stoneferry, and University.

-2010–present: The City of Hull wards of Avenue, Beverley, Bransholme East, Bransholme West, Bricknell, Kings Park, Newland, Orchard Park and Greenwood, and University.
+2010–2024: The City of Hull wards of Avenue, Beverley, Bransholme East, Bransholme West, Bricknell, Kings Park, Newland, Orchard Park and Greenwood, and University.

 Constituency profile

-This constituency covers the northern part of Hull.
-A diverse constituency: in west Hull it includes the large working class housing estates of North Hull Estate and Orchard Park Estate, as well as the Newland, The Avenues, Newland Park and Beverley High Road areas.
+This constituency covered the northern part of Hull.
+A diverse constituency: in west Hull it included the large working class housing estates of North Hull Estate and Orchard Park Estate, as well as the Newland, The Avenues, Newland Park and Beverley High Road areas.
 The University of Hull is located in the Newland area of the constituency and the Beverley Road and Newland areas have large student populations.
-The constituency extends east of the River Hull including the Bransholme housing estate, and the developing (2010s) housing estate of Kingswood.
+The constituency extended east of the River Hull including the Bransholme housing estate, and the developing (2010s) housing estate of Kingswood.